Ike Owens: Rugby league

 Owens changed codes in 1943 and joined Leeds.
-He also played two games for Oldham RLFC (Heritage № 476) as a wartime guest.
+He also played two games for Oldham RLFC as a wartime guest.

 His international début came in March 1945 when he won the first of 12 caps for Wales in an 18–8 defeat by England at Central Park, Wigan.

 In 1946 he was selected for the Great Britain, and played in all four tests (three against Australia and one against New Zealand) on the tour to Australia and New Zealand scoring a try in the third test against Australia.1946 Great Britain Lions tour.
 Following his return from the tour there was speculation that Owens was going to move to Australia to play for Newtown but Owens turned the move down.

 Owens played in one Challenge Cup final being on the losing side at Leeds lost 4–8 defeat by Bradford Northern in the 1946–47 Challenge Cup Final at Wembley Stadium, London on Saturday 3 May 1947.

 Before the start of the 1948–49 season Owens asked for a transfer from Leeds and in October 1948 he signed for Castleford for a fee of £2,750.
 Owens only played seven games for Castleford before moving to Huddersfield in January 1949, again for a fee of £2,750.

 During Owens' second season with Huddersfield (1949–50), the team reached both the Championship Final, and the final of the Yorkshire Cup but lost both; the Championship 2–20 to Wigan and the Cup to 4–11 to Bradford Northern.

 At the end of the 1951–52 season Owens retired aged 33, and returned to Wales.